signalfx/splunk-extension-wrapper/docs/examples/README.md

 You can control how many times the function will be called in the above script by specifying a number as the script parameter.

 We have [a build-in dashboard](https://docs.signalfx.com/en/latest/dashboards/dashboard-basics.html#built-in-dashboard-groups) that is dedicated to the SignalFx Lambda Layer Extension.
+Its name is `Lambda Extension` and it can be found under the `AWS Lambda` dashboard group.
 You can check there if data points are coming or refer to [the list of available metrics](https://github.com/signalfx/lambda-layer-versions/tree/master/lambda-extension#metrics) to build your own charts.

 ## Cleanup